lenajaeger9/DigitalImageAnalysis_FinalTask/README.md

 While some areas were and are studied extensively, other regions were less in the focus of scientific work, leaving broad knowledge gaps that need to be investigated.

 This study aims to analyze the behavior of glaciers in the Ladakh Range (India) and set it also in relation to the evolution and development of glacial lakes.
-A change detection was conducted using two Landsat scenes, to compare glacier and glacial lake area from 2000 and 2019.
+A change detection was conducted using two Landsat scenes, to compare glacier and glacial lake area from 2000 (17th September) and 2019 (10th September).
+Both scenes are from September to have a minimum of snow cover and to ensure comparability.

 The analysis was done using SAGA GIS.
 The used data was acquired from USGS Earth Explorer (https://earthexplorer.usgs.gov/) and OpenTopography (https://opentopography.org).